Kraft, Mondelez stand by 2013 forecasts

 In addition, Kraft will lose sales from some products that it pruned from its portfolio.

-Reporting by Martinne Geller in New York; editing by Jeffrey Benkoe, Grant McCool, Matthew Lewis and Jim Marshall
+Reporting by Martinne Geller in New York; editing by Jeffrey Benkoe, Grant McCool and Matthew Lewis